 Vector embeddings allow us to find and retrieve similar objects from the vector database by searching for objects that are close to each other in the vector space, which is called vector search, similarity search, or semantic search.

-The numerical representation of a data object allows us to apply mathematical operations to them, such as calculating the distance between two vector embeddings to determine their similarity.
+The numerical representation of a data object allows us to apply mathematical operations to them, such as calculating the distance between two vector representations to determine their similarity.
 To calculate the distance between two vectors, you can use several similarity measures.
 E.g., Weaviate supports the following distance metrics:

 - Squared Euclidean or L2-squared distance calculates the straight-line distance between two vectors.
 Its range is [0, ∞], where 0 represents identical vectors, and larger values represent increasingly dissimilar vectors.